James Ellis (actor): Career

 Ellis was also a writer of poems and prose and a translator.
 The BBC broadcast a selection of his adaptations from French in 2007.
 In July 2008, Queen's University Belfast awarded Ellis an honorary doctorate as part of its centenary celebrations.

 Personal life

-Ellis's first marriage was to actress Beth Ellis with whom he had three children, Amanda, Adam and Hugo.
+Ellis' first marriage was to actress Beth Ellis with whom he had three children, Amanda, Adam and Hugo.
 They divorced in the late 1960s.
 In 1976 Ellis married his second wife, Robina, by whom he had another son, Toto.
-Adam Ellis was murdered in London in August 1988.
+Adam was murdered in London in August 1988.
 The murderer was sentenced to life imprisonment in 1989.

-Ellis's second son, Hugo, followed his father into professional acting and directing.
-Hugo died by suicide in January 2011, aged 49.
+Hugo, who followed his father into professional acting and directing, died by suicide in January 2011, aged 49.

 Death

 Ellis died of a stroke on 8 March 2014 in Lincoln, aged 82.
 He is interred in Castlereagh Presbyterian Churchyard in Belfast.

 Legacy

 The James Ellis Bridge in East Belfast, on a route between CS Lewis Square and Victoria Park, was opened in March 2017 by his widow Robina, three years after Ellis' death.